ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 Stay tuned!
 - **[May 11, 2022]** The new Epidemiology Reading Group will be starting this summer.
 Find out more [here](./reading-groups)!
-- **[Apr.
-25, 2022]** Our end-of-term hangout is taking place this Friday, April 29!
-We'll have pizzas and then head out for a drink at Browns.
-RSVP in the *#social* channel on Slack.

 Older news can be found in the [archive](./news-archive).